 “Unnatural Kinds: Contemporary Perspectives on Scientific Classification,” interdisciplinary workshop co-organized with Julia Bursten, San Francisco State University, May 2016.

 Selected Lectures and Presentations

-“Maintaining Chemical Information for Research and Regulation,” The Maintainers II, Hoboken, NJ, April 2017.
+“Maintaining Chemical Information for Research and Regulation,” The Maintainers II, April 2017.

 "Thinking backwards: Artificial intelligence and the making of a human scientific method," Princeton University Center for Information Technology Policy, November 2015.
 (Watch on YouTube)

-“Remaking the X-Ray as an Instrument of Authentication,” Authentication in Art Congress 2014, The Hague, May 2014, in session “Historical Developments in Painting Authentication,” organized by Martin Kemp.
+“Remaking the X-Ray as an Instrument of Authentication,” Authentication in Art Congress 2014, May 2014, in session “Historical Developments in Painting Authentication,” organized by Martin Kemp.

 Ph.D. in History (Program in History of Science), July 2016

 Dissertation: “Nominally Rational: Systematic Nomenclature and the Structure of Organic Chemistry, 1889-1940”

 M.A. in History (Program in History of Science), 2012

 Minor fields: Modern Europe (Philip Nord), Medicine (Keith Wailoo)